 - Driver’s license or government issued ID number

 - Biometric data

 In addition, a breach is can include the compromise of a username or email addresses matched with a password or answered security questions.
 It also includes the compromise of bank-issued numbers such as debit or credit cards matched with security codes, access codes or passwords.

 Preparing for Compliance

 Colorado is but one of the states that either has, or is in the process of implementing government mandates concerning PII.
 Because of this, any organization that maintains and processes PII needs to seek the advice of subject manner experts concerning the ever-changing landscape of state government compliance regulations.

 With the regulatory emphasis on “reasonable” safeguards for data, organizations are required to assess their risk, their security controls, who they impact, all while keeping their business strong.
 Partnering with experienced, trusted information security advisors can help you balance your priorities.

-Contact us to scope your project and map out your reasonable security strategy.
+Contact us to scope your project and map out your reasonable data security strategy.

 HALOCK is a trusted cyber security consulting firm and penetration testing company headquartered in Schaumburg, IL in the Chicago area servicing clients throughout the United States on reasonable security strategies and implementation.